MIT EECS | Analog Devices Undergraduate Research and Innovation Scholar

-Enhancing the Response of a Thin-Film Piezoelectric Speaker with Perovskite Materials
+Enhancing the Response of Thin-Film Piezoelectric Speakers with Perovskite Materials

 To have the opportunity to conduct my own publishable research under the mentorship of MIT electrical engineering professors is absolutely incredible.
 I have taken classes in signal processing, electronics, and circuit design, but this is my first time working with active microstructures.
 I am looking forward to gaining hands-on experience in nanotechnology and microfabrication, as well as making a positive contribution to my research group.